Teacher: Sara Joy Lebowitz

 September 19, after school

-Auditions packets will be available shortly after school begins.
-Make sure to check in with Ms. Tolpa in the Chorus Room or Ms. Lebowitz in the Theatre Room if you are interested in auditioning.
+Auditions forms are available!
+Make sure to check in with Ms. Tolpa in the Chorus Room or Ms. Lebowitz in the Theatre Room asap if you are interested in auditioning.

 Broadway Desserts Performance (Chorus Fundraiser)

 Registration packets are available and registration is open to all Twain students.
 Stop by the Theatre Arts Room to pick up a packet.
 Registration is first come, first served so don't delay!
 Forms and payment are due no later than October 11.